dpretet/meduram/README.md

 ## License

 This IP core is licensed under MIT license.
 It grants nearly all rights to use, modify and distribute these sources.
+However, consider to contribute and provide updates to this core if you add feature and fix, would be greatly appreciated :)

 Please refer to [LICENSE file](./LICENSE) for more details.